-Title Registers and Title Plans are the two main title documents of a property or land, and are often referred to as either the Title Deeds, House Deeds, Property Deeds or Land Deeds.
+Title Registers and Title Plans are the two main title documents of land and property, and are often referred to as Title Deeds, Property Deeds, House Deeds or Land Deeds.

 Information disclosed by the Title Plan includes:

-- Information relating to the position of boundaries.
+- Information relating to the position of the official boundaries.

-- When maintenance responsibilities for boundary structures, such as fences and walls, are specifically referred to within the registered deeds, they are often referred to within the Register and indicated on the Title Plan by coloured markings and T markings.
+- Repair and maintenance obligations for boundary structures (e.g. fences and walls) referred to in the Title Register are often indicated on the Title Plan by coloured markings and T markings.

 - Orientation indicated by way of a North point.

 - Title Plans are drawn to scale 1:1250.